1. Introduction

 7. Data Retention

 We retain case note data for as long as your account is active and as required by NDIS record-keeping requirements.
-Upon account termination, data may be retained for up to 7 years to comply with legal and regulatory obligations.
-You may request data deletion, subject to these retention requirements.
+Upon account termination, data may be retained for up to 7 years or longer where your organisation requests a legal hold or where retention is required by law.
+You may request export, deletion, or de-identification of data, subject to legal and regulatory retention requirements.

 8. Cookies and Tracking